-Faculty who are accepted as TLTC Fellows will be awarded a stipend of $500 in a year for sharing their expertise in a single software title or piece of hardware.
+Faculty who are accepted as TLTC Fellows will be awarded a stipend for the academic year to share their expertise in a single software title or piece of hardware.

 If you make use of an educational technology tool you think would be beneficial to the campus community and would like to become a TLTC Faculty Fellow in supporting that tool, please contact Tim Ploss at firstname.lastname@example.org to relate your interest.

 Our Faculty Fellows program was recently featured on John Kane's (of SUNY Oswego) Tea for Teaching podcast.

 For the 2018-2019 academic year, we sponsored the following faculty as TLTC Fellows:

 Rebecca Harrington, MA is the Health Educator at SUNY Oneonta where she provides leadership to both the know violence interpersonal violence prevention committee and the Alcohol & Other Drug committee.
 She's perhaps best known on campus for pushing the bubble on creative taglines.